Children's Services Practice Notes — Return to homepage

 Exception questions help identify times when the problem is less severe or absent.
 For example, a worker might ask: "Can you tell me about a time recently when things felt calmer at home?"
 This type of question reminds families that positive moments already exist and can be replicated.
 Recognizing those exceptions builds confidence and helps both the worker and the family identify strategies that have worked before.

 Scaling questions invite families to measure progress or confidence using a numeric scale.
-A worker might ask: "On a scale from one to ten-where ten means things are going really well, and one means they're not going well at all-where would you say things are today?"
-Then, ask a follow-up question such as: "What makes it a five and not a two?"
-This encourages reflection on existing progress and helps the family imagine small, achievable next steps.
-Scaling also makes abstract concepts such as safety or trust more concrete and measurable.
+A worker might ask: "On a scale from one to ten — where ten means things are going really well and one means they're not going well at all — where would you say things are today?"
+A follow-up question such as "What makes it a five and not a two?" encourages reflection on existing progress and helps the family imagine small, achievable next steps.
+Scaling also makes abstract concepts like safety or trust more concrete and measurable.

 Coping questions recognize resilience and persistence, even in hard times.
 Asking, "How have you managed to get through this so far?" helps families see they are already using strategies and strengths to survive.
 This validation often reduces defensiveness and strengthens rapport.

 Future-focused or miracle questions help families picture what life would look like if things improved.
-A worker might say: "Suppose you woke up tomorrow and everything was going the way you hoped-what would be the first sign that things were better?"
+A worker might say: "Suppose you woke up tomorrow and everything was going the way you hoped — what would be the first sign that things were better?"
 This kind of question clarifies the family's goals and creates a shared vision for success.
-When incorporated into daily casework, SFQ can transform how families experience the child welfare system.

-Solution-focused questions can also be powerful when working with adolescents, who often resist traditional, authority-driven discussions.
+Solution-focused questions can also be powerful when working with adolescents, who often resist authority-driven discussions.
 A worker might ask: "If things were going better between you and your mom, what would that look like?"
-The youth could respond: "She wouldn't be yelling all the time."
-The worker might then follow up: "What might you do that could help that happen more often?"
-This small shift-asking about the youth's influence and desired outcome-helps create a sense of agency rather than blame.
+If the youth responds, "She wouldn't be yelling all the time," the worker might follow up: "What might you do that could help that happen more often?"
+This small shift — asking about the youth's influence and desired outcome — helps create a sense of agency rather than blame.

-Integrating solution-focused questions into daily practice takes time and consistent reinforcement.
-To help, supervisors can model using SFQs during one-on-one meetings with staff.
-For instance, a supervisor might ask: "On a scale from one to ten-where ten means very confident, and one means no confidence, how confident do you feel about leading safety planning conversations?"
+Supervisors can model using SFQs during one-on-one meetings with staff to reinforce the culture of continuous learning that Safety Organized Practice promotes.
+For instance, a supervisor might ask: "On a scale from one to ten — where ten means very confident and one means no confidence — how confident do you feel about leading safety planning conversations?"
 If a worker says, "Maybe a six," the supervisor might respond: "What makes it a six and not a three?
 What could help move it to a seven?"
-This not only encourages self-reflection but also reinforces the culture of continuous learning that Safety Organized Practice promotes.

-Documentation practices-such as case notes, safety planning, and child and family team meeting case planning efforts-can reflect the same strengths-based thinking, ensuring the solution-focused approach is not limited to conversations but embedded in the full case process.
+Documentation practices — such as case notes, safety planning, and child and family team meeting case planning efforts — can also reflect strength-based thinking, ensuring the solution-focused approach is not limited to conversations but embedded in the full case process.

 There are, of course, challenges.
 Workers may revert to problem-focused questioning when under pressure or when safety concerns feel urgent.
 Others may struggle to balance the need for accountability with the spirit of collaboration.
 These challenges can be addressed through regular reflection, coaching, and support from supervisors who model the approach themselves.